 In total, Jetstar has about 150 aircraft on back order.

-The Jetstar Group’s network is made up of 56 destinations in 16 countries and territories.
+The Jetstar Group’s network is made up of more than 60 destinations in 16 countries and territories.
 Check out our interactive route map to find out exactly where we fly.

 Jetstar aims to have the lowest fares on all the routes it operates and backs every fare with a Price Beat Guarantee.
 Should any customer find a lower fare online, on the same day, same route and at a comparable time, Jetstar will beat the fare by 10 per cent.